jvandenaardweg/homewizard-energy-api/README.md

 | GET | /api | `getBasic()` | Get basic information from the device.
 More info in the [official docs](https://homewizard-energy-api.readthedocs.io/endpoints.html#basic-information-api).
 | GET | /api/v1/data | `getData()` | Returns the most recent measurement from the device.
 More info in the [official docs](https://homewizard-energy-api.readthedocs.io/endpoints.html#recent-measurement-api-v1-data).

-Discover the HomeWizard devices in your network using Multicast DNS:
+## Discover the HomeWizard devices in your network
+This library exposes a discovery method to discover HomeWizard Energy devices in your local network.
+Each HomeWizard device broadcasts itself on your local network.
+This allows you to use all the API's without knowing the actual IP address of the device.

 ```typescript
 import { HomeWizardEnergyApi } from 'homewizard-energy-api';